 |5||31 ± 0.45||42 ± 0.38|

 |10||38 ± 0.34||49 ± 0.44|

 |40||65 ± 0.47||65 ± 1.25|

 |100||95 ± 0.18||101 ± 0.12|

-Antimicrobial Activity: The antibacterial activity of seed extract of B. ramiflora against the tested bacteria strains was evaluated using disk diffusion method.
+Antimicrobial Activity: The antibacterial activity of seed extract of B. ramiflora against the tested bacteria strains was evaluated using the disk diffusion method.
 The inhibition zone produced by the plant extract on selected bacterial strains was between 7mm and 18 mm.
-Our antimicrobial study revealed that the ethanolic extract of B. ramiflora showed inhibitory effects on S. aureus, P. aeruginosa and E. coli as shown in Table 2.
+Our antimicrobial study revealed that the ethanolic extract of B. ramiflora showed inhibitory effects on S. aureus, P. aeruginosa, and E. coli, as shown in Table 2.

 TABLE 2: ANTIBACTERIAL ACTIVITY OF B. RAMIFLORA PLANT EXTRACT AT DIFFERENT CONCENTRATIONS ON THE BACTERIAL GROWTH

 |S. aureus||7.07 ± 0.58||10.67 ± 0.33||14.83 ± 0.53|

 |P. aeruginosa||8.40 ± 0.75||9.34 ± 0.63||19.44 ± 0.51|